adamkurth/reborn_dev/doc/source/sampling_binning.rst

 We base our indexing of density maps on numpy conventions.
 By default, numpy uses "c-contiguous order", which means that incremements in the right-most index of an array correspond to the smallest steps in the internal memory buffer.
-In bornagain, it is assumed that all arrays are c-contiguous as with the case of arrays of vectors :ref:`decribed elsewhere <arrays_of_vectors>`.
+In reborn, it is assumed that all arrays are c-contiguous as with the case of arrays of vectors :ref:`decribed elsewhere <arrays_of_vectors>`.
-The "c-contiguous" distinction does not matter in some calculations, but it certainly does if you pass an array to a bornagain function that is compiled from underlying OpenCL code or Fortran code.
+The "c-contiguous" distinction does not matter in some calculations, but it certainly does if you pass an array to a reborn function that is compiled from underlying OpenCL code or Fortran code.

 A particular sample in a 3D density map has a 3-tuple of indices :math:`(i, j, k)`, and the array size is expressed by a 3-tuple :math:`(N_{\mathrm{bin}}^i,N_{\mathrm{bin}}^j,N_{\mathrm{bin}}^k)` that corresponds to the numpy